 NOTE: For students needing broadband internet access, Suddenlink is offering 60 days free.
 Additional information may be found on the Altice Advantage website.

 PCC is loaning laptops to students currently enrolled in PCC coursework who need them in order to complete PCC coursework.
 Laptops will be available on a first-come, first-served basis.
 Students are responsible for all damages and/or the loss of the laptop, should that occur.

-Students checking out laptops will be required fill out and sign the “Student Laptop Check-Out Form.”
+Students checking out laptops will be required to fill out and sign the “Student Laptop Check-Out Form.”
 They must also show their student ID and proof of current address or state-issued ID.
 If a student’s ID address does not match the address in PCC’s student information system, he or she must provide two current forms of address verification.

 Valid forms of address verification are: